 Further example: interpreting one-way ANOVA

-Tables 4 and 5 (TAŞ, 2019) show the results of two one-way ANOVAs, used to test for significant differences in mean 'school attachment scores' between students of different ages and between students of different socio-economic statuses respectively.
+As another example of interpreting statistical and practical significance, consider Tables 4 and 5 (TAŞ, 2019).
+These show the results of two one-way ANOVAs, used to test for significant differences in mean 'school attachment scores' between students of different ages and between students of different socio-economic statuses respectively.

 Table 4: Descriptive statistics and one-way ANOVA statistics for a study investigating differences in school attachment scores between age groups